MagicManFoli/MQTT_Switcher/README.md

 ## Developer hints

 Test script manually with
+1. git clone ###
+2. cd MQTT_Switcher

+3. git pull
+4. git checkout origin/dockerize
+5. pipenv update
+6.

 1. `export PYTHONPATH=.`        -> allow relative imports from /app
 2. `python3 app/main.py -f config.yaml`
 3. send MQTT messages with the correct topics

+Be aware that you are unable to completely use it as it depends on RPI's GPIOs.
+YOu will probably need to comment out the import for that and set a breakpoint somewhere.